Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Introduction

-In this paper, we devise an anomaly detection method -- instead of trying to robustly classify any given input, we aim to detect if a given input is anomalous.
-If an input sample is detected, it can either be flagged with a ``don't know" decision or alternative, robust decisionmaking may be invoked for such samples. \cite{miller2019not} used class-conditional null distributions to model the DNN's internal layers (with these null models estimated based on the classifier's training set). \cite{miller2019not} evaluated a novel Kullback-Leibler detection statistic, assessing discrepancy between the DNN’s class decision posterior and a class posterior formed based on the null modeling of internal layer activations. \cite{zheng2018robust,miller2019not} report very good detection performance when adversarial perturbations are small, i.e., for low-confidence attacks.
-However, these detectors have not been assessed for larger adversarial perturbations (high-confidence attacks).
+In this paper, we focus on an anomaly detection strategy -- instead of trying to robustly classify any given input, we aim to detect if a given input is anomalous \cite{tramer2021detecting}.
+If an input sample is detected, it can either be flagged with a ``don't know" decision or alternative, robust decisionmaking may be invoked for such samples, based on the class-conditional detection statistics \cite{lee2018simple,miller2019not}.